AndyWright360/Milestone-Project-1/README.md

 </details>

 This bug was caused by having a single input within the top row of the form but all other rows having two inputs.
-Because of this it was difficult to align the 'Title' select box with the remaining inputs.
+Because of this it was difficult to horizontally align the 'Title' select box with the remaining inputs.
 With the spacing method of 'justify-content-evenly' being responsive.
-The alignment became more noticeable on wider displays.
+The alignment not being identical became more noticeable on wider displays.

 The fix I implemented was similar to the previous bug fix.
 I added an additional input to the top row but added the 'invisible' class to prevent it being displayed.
-This allowed me to apply the same spacing method of 'justify-content-evenly' to the row and have the alignment match the other content exactly.
+This allowed me to apply the same spacing method of 'justify-content-evenly' to the row and have the alignment match the other inputs exactly.

 <details><summary>iPhone Text Decoration Not Displaying</summary>